dd9jn/rfc4880bis/crypto-refresh.md

 ### Key Versions

-When defining a new version of OpenPGP keys, two registries need to be updated with information about the new version: {{signed-packet-versions-registry}} and {{key-id-fingerprint-registry}}.
+When defining a new version of OpenPGP keys, three registries need to be updated with information about the new version: {{signed-packet-versions-registry}}, {{key-id-fingerprint-registry}}, and {{key-id-fingerprint-registry}}.

 ### Algorithms